Entering Unicode Characters

 - Presentability of Characters

 Input by using the Character Code

-Of course, writing Unicode characters by using the character code as described above is not very comfortable, especially when tables are available only for hexadecimal codes or if you are using some characters frequently.
+Of course, writing Unicode characters by using the character code as described above is not very comfortable, especially when such tables are available only for hexadecimal codes or if you are using some characters frequently.
 An improved approach is to either select the characters directly from character maps or character lists, which are made available, for example, by all large operating systems and are also included in some programs such as Microsoft Word, LibreOffice or OpenOffice.
 At the same time, these programs often offer the possibility to create key combinations for frequent characters, such as it is possible with Microsoft Word, for example.
-A description of this opportunity, you can read in the next section "Insert as Special Character".
+A description of this opportunity, you can read in the next section "Insertion via Character Maps".

 Custom Keyboard Layout

-An elegant method to make frequently used unicode characters available in all programs is to create your own keyboard layout.
+An elegant method to make frequently used Unicode characters available in all programs is to create your own keyboard layout.
 That means, that it is your choice how the keys on your keyboard are used and that you can switch between multiple keyboard layouts if you want.
 For example, you can simply set the copyright sign on the shortcut ALT GR + C or make any other change in your current keyboard layout.
 That saves a lot of time looking for characters in tables and is more comfortable than memorizing a lot of codes - especially if you always use the same unicode characters again.

-Your own keyboard layout can easily created with the programs Microsoft Keyboad Layout Creator (here you get to the download) and the Keyboard Layout Manager (which you can get here).
+Your own keyboard layout can easily be created with programs such as the Microsoft Keyboad Layout Creator (here you get to the download) or the Keyboard Layout Manager.
 Both programs perform basically the same purpose, the Keyboard Layout Manager is just a much leaner program than the alternative from Microsoft.

 With the programs, it is possible to adapt existing layouts or to create entirely new ones.
 The program will automatically create the appropriate installation package for your custom keyboard layout.